kawam1123/translation/_pages/FMC-tutorial.md

 can be solved with a “pure” commutator, and then choose the best one.
-It happens extremely 20For these cases, this thread by JackW on speedsolving.com gives some explanation: https://www. speedsolving.com/forum/threads/2-gen-edge-cycles.56224/ 24 CHAPTER 2.
-HOW TO PROCEED DURING A SOLVE rarely that the best insertion is given by a 9 move commutator (or longer), but situations like this are so unlikely that it is not worth to check every possible type of commutator.
+It happens extremely 20For these cases, this thread by JackW on speedsolving.com gives some explanation: https://www. speedsolving.com/forum/threads/2-gen-edge-cycles.56224/ rarely that the best insertion is given by a 9 move commutator (or longer), but situations like this are so unlikely that it is not worth to check every possible type of commutator.
 In order to make it easier to follow the movements of the 3 corners while going through your